 Windows and Linux Agents requirements¶

-Requirements for correct work of Windows agent: - Hardware:
+Requirements for the correct work of a Windows agent:

 - Memory: 2 GB RAM